syedaliazlan/AI-Blog-Posts/README.txt

 The plugin includes a multi-level "humanization" feature that rewrites content to sound more natural.
 Higher levels significantly reduce AI-detectable patterns.

-= Does it work with popular SEO plugins? =
+= Does it work with Yoast SEO or RankMath? =

 Yes!
-The plugin automatically detects and integrates with Yoast SEO, RankMath, and All In One SEO Pack.
-It populates meta descriptions, focus keywords, and SEO titles automatically.
+The plugin automatically detects your SEO plugin and populates meta descriptions, focus keywords, and SEO titles.

 = What happens if I hit my budget limit? =